esphome/esphome-docs/devices/nodemcu_esp32.rst

     Pins on the NodeMCU ESP32 development board.

+To do serial flashing you have to press the right buttom, marked a IO0 (looking as 100).

 Note that in certain conditions you *can* use the pins marked as ``INTERNAL`` in the above image.

 - ``GPIO0`` is used to determine the boot mode on startup.
 It should therefore not be pulled LOW